• Skip to primary navigation

 Serve this delicious vellari kootu with rice and a drizzle of ghee.
 Enjoy it hot for the warm feeling.
 It is a wonderful recipe to pack as lunch too.

-This vellari kootu can also be served with roti.
+This kani vellari kootu can also be served with roti.
 We love to pair roti and kootu for our lunch.

 Do you like the Recipe?
 PIN IT